LaunchCodeEducation/lchs/src/chapters/more-flask/template-conditionals.rst

 .. admonition:: Note

-   An ``if`` statement determines if content is *added or removed* from a page.
+   A conditional determines if content is *added or removed* from a page.
 This is different from deciding if content should be *displayed or hidden*.

-   *Hidden* content still occupies space on a page and requires some amount of memory. *Removed* content is absent from the page: requiring neither space nor memory.
-This is an important consideration when adding items like images or videos to your website.
+   *Hidden* content still occupies space on a page and requires some amount of memory. *Removed* content is absent from the page, requiring neither space nor memory.
+This is an important point to consider when dealing with things like images or videos.

 Try It!
 -------

 Return to the pizza toppings form.
-Your next goal is to display the selected options after the user clicks *Submit*.
+Your next goal is to display the user's selections after they click *Submit*.
 When the page first loads, this list and its heading should not appear.

 .. figure:: figures/toppings-list.png
    :alt: Checkbox form with selected options displayed to the side.